 This is a problem with any large amount of food, fish, or otherwise, but I figured I should mention it since the container is so large.

 5. Omega One Super Color – For Vivid Coloration in Young Specimens

 Here is one of the best I’ve found for balanced dietary needs.

-I like these because not only does it come with a lot of complex proteins and fats, but there’s a fair amount of spirulina and plant matter is the mix to help with digestion.
+I like these because not only does it come with a lot of complex proteins and fats, but there’s a fair amount of spirulina, and plant matter in the mix to help with digestion.

 The small size makes them ideal as a staple in the diet of small cichlids that come from lake Malawi, or any smaller cichlid that you’re trying to get some growth out of.

 My fish responded well to the introduction of this one, which makes sense when you consider the ingredients.